Plesk - Node.js

 Error starting web application (Cannot find module)

-could not be found in the application root.
-Make sure that the file exists in the application root or rename the corresponding file in the file system or in the Node.js hosting setting so that the corresponding file can be started by the web server.
+The highlighted error message indicates that the application startup file app.js could not be found in the application root.
+Make sure the file exists in the application root, or rename the corresponding file in the file system or in the Node.js hosting settings so that the web server can launch it.

 Error starting web application (EACCES: permission denied, open)

-The web server reports back that it cannot open the application start file due to a lack of authorization.
-Log on to the server with ssh
+The web server reports that it cannot open the application startup file due to insufficient permissions.
+Log in to the server via ssh and navigate to the application root directory.

 chmod 0644 app.js

-chown <system user>:psacln app.js
+chown <system_user>:psacln app.js